People playing a small box board game

 A simple but challenging dice rolling game for 2 – 5 players that is easy for anyone to enjoy.

 If you’re looking for a fast and exciting dice game, try Qwixx.
-As the name suggests, the game is fast-paced and the time to play is between 15 to 18 minutes.
+As the name suggests, the game is fast-paced and takes 15 to 18 minutes to play.

 And if you’re suspicious towards these very simple, dice-and-pen games, hear this.
 The game won the Mensa Select award back in 2014!